 The T8V impresses with a multitude of features that bring real benefits to the user:

 The U-ART tweeter’s 4:1 velocity transfer ratio, in combination with the new Class D amplifiers’ high dynamic range, yield respective maximum peak SPLs of 118 dB per pair.
-The T8V can therefore handle high monitoring volumes without distortion, which also allows the monitoring distance to be increased.
+The T8V can therefore handle high monitoring volumes without distortion, which also allows a larger monitoring distance.

-The tweeter, which reaches up to 25 kHz, plays in a team with the HPS Waveguide.
-This allows an optimal radiation of the high frequencies, which means the advantage of a larger sweet spot for the user.
-In other words: its working range is increased without any loss of quality.
+The tweeter, which reaches up to 25 kHz, works as a team with the HPS Waveguide.
+This allows an optimal radiation of the high frequencies, which means the advantage of a larger, more controlled sweet spot for the user.
+In other words: its working area in your room is increased without any loss of quality.
 By the way, the T8V is also the only 8" loudspeaker in the entry-level segment with a high-resolution AMT tweeter.

-The T8V goes down to 33 Hz and is therefore especially suitable for users who produce bass-heavy music like drum'n'bass, house, ambient, dub, IDM, but also bass-heavy non-electronic music like funk, metal, blues or pop.
+The T8V extends down to 33 Hz and is therefore especially suitable for users who produce bass-heavy music like drum'n'bass, house, ambient, dub, IDM, but also bass-heavy non-electronic music like funk, metal, blues or pop.

-The T8V is the perfect studio speaker for those who have always wanted to work with an 8" monitor from ADAM Audio, but where the budget has been insufficient.
+The T8V is the perfect studio speaker for those who have always wanted to work with an 8" monitor from ADAM Audio, but where budgets have been insufficient.
 The 5-year warranty gives users additional security and the certainty of having purchased a quality product.

 9. Pricing